The Abraham-Lorentz force and electrodynamics at the classical electron radius: Introduction

-The third step is to embed the radiation reaction problem into QED by considering it as saddle point physics.
+3. {\em Semiclassical effect}: The radiation reaction problem seems to be a problem of classical electrodynamics.
+However it appears at a length scale, the classical electron radius which is close to the size of a proton.
+Thus the proper derivation of the real radiation reaction force has to explain the emergence of a classical phenomenon deeply within the quantum domain.
 The Abraham-Lorentz force can be identified in the $\hbar\to0$ limit of the shift of the position of a wave packet \cite{higuchi} and the Landau-Lifsitz form of the equation \cite{landau} follows from considering the shift of the momentum of the particle \cite{krivitskii}.
 The more direct derivation which goes parallel with the classical arguments is based on the retarded Green's function.
 It has already been considered in the presence of a cutoff \cite{coleman} but the non-locality prevented a systematic, analytical exploitation of the equation of motion.